-Below we’ll explore the basic differences between the two technologies, when software developers should use each, and which Star products feature these technologies.
-(If you have any further questions at any point, please contact us and a member of our team will assist you).
+Below, we explore the basic differences between the two technologies, when to use each, and which Star products feature these technologies.
+If you have any further questions, please contact us and a member of our team will assist you.

 All About WebPRNT